On this page

 Agentic browsing and answer engine optimization are not the same thing, but they are getting closer.
 AEO asks whether AI systems mention and describe your brand correctly.
 Agentic browsing asks whether an AI agent can read and act on the page once it arrives.

-The overlap is obvious: clear content, stable layouts, semantic HTML, useful summaries, and visible proof all make the page easier for machines to understand.
+The overlap is practical: clear content, stable layouts, semantic HTML, useful summaries, and visible proof all make the page easier for AI systems to understand.
 That is also why Google Search Console still matters.
 You need to know which pages already have search demand before you decide which pages deserve agent-ready cleanup first.

 References